mobileteamdev/vide-web/docs/source/tutorial_import.md

 Importing a local file
 ----------------------

-Other files in Remix can be imported just by specifying their path.
+Other files in VIDE can be imported just by specifying their path.
 Please use ./ for relative paths to increase portability.

 ![image](tuto_basicimport.png)